 Previously he was The President and Dean of the Philadelphia Institute for Paralegal Training, the first paralegal school in the US, where he developed the first training courses in automated litigation support and paralegal management.
 He provided early support to the Legal Assistant Management Association which subsequently became the International Paralegal Management Association.
 He was also President of Automated Legal Systems, Inc., the developer of one the first automated litigation support programs.
 Richard is a recognized expert on the intersection of the Internet and the delivery of online legal services.
 Richard was named a "Legal Rebel" by the American Bar Association Journal in 2009, was awarded the Louis M. Brown Lifetime Achievement Award for Innovation in the Delivery of Legal Services in 2010, and the ABA’s James I Keane Memorial Award in for Excellence in eLawyering in 2013.
 Richard is a graduate of Columbia University School of Law (J.D.), the University of Pennsylvania (M.S in Organizational Development) and Lehigh University (B.A.).

 Partner, Schnader Harrison Segal & Lewis LLP

-data, and he has counseled clients on the selection of e-Discovery vendors for both predictive coding and analytical review.
+He has personally used and overseen the application of predictive coding to e-Discovery projects exceeding eight terabytes of data, and he has counseled clients on the selection of e-Discovery vendors for both predictive coding and analytical review.